JamesSkemp/words/content/post/steps-to-setting-up-a-windows-server-2003-web-server-on-virtualbox.md

 +++
-title = "Steps to setting up a Windows Server 2003 Web Server on VirtualBox" summary = "Steps to setup a Windows Server 2003 instance running IIS, on VirtualBox." draft = false comments = true date = "2009-10-24T15:45:00-05:00"
+title = "Steps to setting up a Windows Server 2003 Web Server on VirtualBox" description = "Steps to setup a Windows Server 2003 instance running IIS, on VirtualBox." draft = false comments = true date = "2009-10-24T15:45:00-05:00"